ambassadorlabs/telepresence-local-quickstart/README.md

 please visit the links above to the install pages for each tool.

 This script also looks to see if you have [Kind](https://kind.sigs.k8s.io/) installed to create a local cluster.
-If you already have it installed the script takes no action, otherwise it installs it.
+If you already have it installed the script takes no action, otherwise it downloads the binary to the local directory and runs it from there, to avoid needing `sudo` or `Administrator` privileges.

 There are three install scripts and three removal scripts, one each for Linux, MacOS and Windows.
 To get started, just run

 ```shell
 ./<operating system>-setup.sh